Ogrinou/tech.io-getting-started-with-go/markdowns/concurrency-and-goroutines.md

 }
 ```

 Note the usage of `fmt.Scanln`.
-This is to ensure that the main function needs to w8 for input thus giving a chance to the goroutine to run.
+This is to ensure that the main function needs to wait for input thus giving a chance to the goroutine to run.

 Normally when we invoke a function our program will execute all the statements in a function and then return to the next line following the invocation.